 Second, the rarer your qualifications and demographics are, the more valuable your opinion can become.
 For example, if you’re an American store clerk in her late 20s, you may command less for your opinions than a medical doctor in her 50s from the United Kingdom.

 Finally, your rate will depend on how profitable the industry you’re dealing with is.
-Educated opinions and feedback about the finance industry might bring in more than opinions about cement mixing or the latest children’s toy.
+Educated opinions and feedback about the finance industry might bring in more than opinions about cement mixing or the latest children’s toys.

 How Can I Find Legit Paid Research Studies?